-However as per the investigation (interviewed the anlysts-Mr,Prabhakaran and Mr.Deepak) it was revealed that there was no regular monitoring carried out for the sampling locations SP-79 and SP-80 as there was target monitoring.
+as part of the investigation (interviewed the anlysts-Mr,Prabhakaran and Mr.Deepak) it was revealed that there was no regular monitoring carried out for the sampling locations SP-79 and SP-80 as there was target monitoring.

 During the execution of the activity the analyst (Prabhakaran) has missed to strike the sampling location (79 and 80) as NA.